cesar-gz/cesar-gz/README.md

 <details>
     <summary><h3 align="center">👾 About Me 👾</h3></summary>
-        I am a highly motivated senior at California State University Fullerton with a passion for Computer Science.
-With three years of studying, I have developed a deep understanding of Web Applications, Databases, Software, and Programming.
+        With three years of studying, I have developed a great understanding of Web Applications, Databases, Software, and Programming.
 I have used technologies like React, MongoDB, MySQL, and PHP.
 I am always seeking to expand my knowledge and stay up-to-date on the latest trends and developments.
-Throughout my studies, I have been fortunate to work with some amazing people, and have been a part of some fun projects.
-I am a team player at heart and thrive in collaborative environments where everyone's contributions are valued.
-I am dedicated to providing high-quality work and going above and beyond to ensure the satisfaction of my clients and colleagues.
 I have taken Assembly, Compilers and Languages, Operating Systems, Intro to Software Engineering, Software Testing, Python, Databases & File Structures, Computer Security, Data Science, Calculus 2, and Linear Algebra.
 Now I'm taking Algorithm Engineering, Computer Communications, and Software Design.
-My hope is to be able to graduate become a software engineer where I can provide value to a company.
 In my free time, I enjoy learning new frameworks or implementing new project ideas, and I believe that a healthy work-life balance is crucial for success and personal fulfillment.
-I am always open to new opportunities and challenges, and am excited to connect with like-minded professionals in the industry.
-Feel free to reach out to me for any inquiries.
+I am always open to new opportunities and challenges.